amadeus4dev/hackathon-starter/README.md

 ## Contributing

 If something is wrong, confusing or you miss information, please let us know.
-Send your `pull request` or drop us an [email](mailto:developers@amadeus.com).
+Send your `pull request` or create an `issue` in the repository.